 At large gatherings where it makes sense to have a whole bird, it’s also a great idea to roast an additional turkey breast as well.
 It gives you plenty of white meat.
 Plus, if you can carve it up just before dinner, you can do the Normal-Rockwell-whole-turkey-presentation moment, but you won’t actually have to wait for the carving to take place before passing around the platter of sliced meat.
 And you’ll be a hero if you’re able to send leftovers home with your lucky guests.

 The Perfect Roast Turkey Breast recipe is one of the featured recipes in my very first book, Feast!
 I’m sharing the recipe here today to give you a little preview or taste of what my book is all about.
-To celebrate, I’ve put together an AMAZING Pre-sale Bundle offer that you can see here.
-This offer is only available for 4 days, and will not be repeated.
-Click here to grab the pre-sale bundle!
+It’s over two dozen of my very favorite holiday favorites, re-imagined to be carb conscious and THM compatible.
+(You can find a list of the recipes from the book and the THM meal types here.)

 Feast is all about enjoying classic, traditional family recipes in a healthier way.
 And yes…EVERY recipe has nutrition info and Weight Watcher Points.
 You’ll find gorgeous full color images of every recipe, ranging from roasting a whole turkey to making your own beautiful whole berry cranberry sauce.
 And yes…there is even a recipe for sugar free “canned” cranberry sauce.
 But I think I’m MOST excited about the carb smart cornbread & cornbread dressing recipes.
 I can’t wait for you to see this book!